 Gherkin cucumbers are available summer into fall.

-The Watermelon gherkin, scientific name Melothria scabra, is a thin delicate climbing and trailing vine grown for its edible fruit.
-It is an heirloom variety rediscovered, thus in an effort to popularize the fruit, several seed companies have coined new names, including Cucamelon, Sandia de Raton, Mouse melon, Mexican Sour gherkin, Cuka-nut and, in France, Concombre à Confire (preserving cucumber).
+Watermelon gherkin cucumbers, botanically classified as Melothria scabra, are technically not cucumbers but are given this description in honor of its similar flavor and texture.
+It is an heirloom variety rediscovered and to popularize the fruit several seed companies have coined new names, including Cucamelon, Sandia de Raton, Mouse melon, Mexican Sour gherkin, Cuka-nut, and in France, Concombre à Confire (preserving cucumber).
+Watermelon gherkins have increased in popularity in home gardens and specialty restaurants because of its novel size, unique flavor, and high productivity.

 Recipes that include Watermelon Gherkin Cucumber.
 One is easiest, three is harder.